Department website: http://medicine.hsc.wvu.edu/ot/

 In the fall of 1993, the West Virginia Board of Trustees approved the establishment of a new master’s degree program at WVU, leading to an entry-level master’s degree in occupational therapy.
 WVU accepted its first students into the professional program in the fall semester of 1996.
 The academic and fieldwork program requires three years to complete.
-Prior to application, students are required to complete approximately fifty to fifty-five hours of prerequisite courses, which in most instances will take two years to fulfill.
+Prior to application, students are required to complete several prerequisite courses, which in most instances will take two years to fulfill.

 The Profession of Occupational Therapy

 Occupational therapy is the only profession that helps people across the lifespan to do the things they want and need to do through the therapeutic use of meaningful daily activities (occupations).
 Occupational therapists use the "occupations" of self-care, work, and play/leisure activities to increase independence, enhance development, and/or prevent disability.
 To achieve these goals occupational therapists may also adapt the task or the environment.
 Occupational therapists enable people of all ages to live life to its fullest by helping them promote health, and prevent—or live better with—injury, illness, or disability.
 Common occupational therapy interventions include helping children with disabilities to participate fully in school and social situations, helping people recovering from injury to regain skills, and providing supports for older adults experiencing physical and cognitive changes.

 Occupational therapists work in a variety of settings.
 These could include hospitals, rehabilitation centers, nursing facilities, home health, outpatient clinics, private practice, school systems, private organizations, industry, and community agencies such as return to work programs, prisons, and community settings.
 The number of different places where therapists work is growing every year.